Download Cardano Wallet

 Despite its relatively modest price growth since the beginning of 2018, the ADA token continues to be widely traded across a number of different exchanges.

 Now that the coin’s value is poised to soar on the back of innovative protocols and high-profile commercial partnerships, demand for ADA is likely to increase rapidly within a relatively short space of time.
-Fortunately, Cardano is supported by Atomic Wallet, enabling you to manage and exchange ADA tokens with complete anonymity and security in real-time.
-Not only this, but you’ll be able to manage your ADA coins alongside more than 300 alternative tokens, including Ethereum, XRP and Bitcoin.
+To store your Cardano (ADA) assets, you'll need a Cardano wallet.
+Crypto market provides a dozens of different wallets, from hardware (physical devices) to hot wallets, where you can store multiple assets in one secure place.
+Cardano is supported by Atomic Cardano Wallet, enabling you to manage and exchange ADA assets with complete anonymity and security in real-time.
+Not only this, but you’ll be able to manage your ADA coins alongside more than 300 alternative tokens, including Ethereum, XRP, and Bitcoin.

 Interestingly, you can also ‘stake’ or delegate your various crypto assets to validators without incurring any fees at all.
 Additionally, there exists the potential to earn rewards directly from validators through this process, with Cardano’s ADA currently offering an expected annual ROI of up to 5%.

-There are numerous things that set Cardano apart from their rivals, from its peer-reviewed protocols and multilayer architecture to the use of open-source code to create more intuitive smart contracts.
-The immense scalability of the network also reflects its nature as a third-generation blockchain, as this tackles one of the main growing pains that has plagued platforms such as Bitcoin.
+There are numerous things that set Cardano apart from its rivals, from its peer-reviewed protocols and multilayer architecture to the use of open-source code to create more intuitive smart contracts.
+The immense scalability of the network also reflects its nature as a third-generation blockchain, as this tackles one of the main growing pains that have plagued platforms such as Bitcoin.